Panel Attorney Guide

 The appeals checklist lists the steps that appellate counsel should generally follow.
 Counsel should review the checklist before each new case and refer to it throughout the appeal.
 The list is meant only as a general guide.
 Counsel will have to exercise independent judgment in every case.

-Read on for important information about FDAP’s in-person annual seminar, personnel updates, upcoming trainings, and panel victories.
-FDAP In-Person Annual ...
+Read on for important information about FDAP’s 2026 annual seminar, upcoming trainings, AI resources, oral argument procedures, and panel victories. ...